Update April 26, 2013 — Link to membership application has been removed as obsolete.

 - Federal, State and Local Governments — one vacancy,

 - Tax Exempt Bonds — one vacancy, and

 The ACT is an organized public forum for the IRS and representatives who deal with employee plans, exempt organizations, tax-exempt bonds, and federal, state, local and Indian tribal governments.
 The ACT allows IRS to receive regular input on administrative policy and procedures of the Tax Exempt and Government Entities Division.

-Members are appointed by the secretary of the Treasury and serve two-year terms, beginning in May 2005.
+Members are appointed by the secretary of the Treasury and serve two-year terms, beginning in May 2006.
 Applications can be made by letter or by completing an application form, available on the IRS Web site.
 In either case, applications should reflect the proposed member's qualifications.
-A notice published in the Federal Register, Nov.
-1, 2004, contains more details about the ACT and the application process.
+A notice published in the Federal Register dated October 25, 2005, contains more details about the ACT and the application process.

 Applications will be accepted through November 25, 2005.

 Applications should be sent to Steven Pyrek, TE/GE Communications and Liaison Director, Internal Revenue Service, 1111 Constitution Ave.
 NW — SE:T:CL Penn Bldg, Washington, D.C.
 20224, or by fax to 202-283-9956 (not a toll-free number).